 – Award-Winning Programme –

-Martin and Marion were proud to be awarded the ‘Most Innovative Obesity Psychological Therapy’ in the UK Mental Health Awards 2022.
+We were proud to be nominated for the ‘Most Innovative Obesity Psychological Therapy Service’ in the UK Mental Health Awards 2022.

 We also appeared on the This Morning TV show with Holly Willoughby and Phillip Schofield.

 In 2010, we travelled to New York to be interviewed on the Good Morning America TV Show.

 We are also co-authors of two bestselling books on the topic of non-surgical weight loss, published by Hay House.

 You can read a full breakdown of all the components included in the treatment package on the Course Details page.
 There is also an explanation of the treatment on the Does This Work? page.
 We look forward to working with you.
 Additionally, you can read reviews from medical and other professionals on the Medical Endorsement page.